How to Make Mandazi: Soft East African Donuts

 2. Add the egg and butter, followed by coconut milk.
 Mix to combine using a spatula.

-4. Heat oil in a depth frying pan over medium heat.
+4. Heat oil in a deep frying pan over medium heat.

-5. Meanwhile, on a lightly floured texture, roll out the dough to about an inch thick.
+5. Meanwhile, on a lightly floured surface, roll out the dough to about an inch thick.
 Cut into the desired shape.
-You could cut them into squares or triangles or use a cookie cutter of whatever shape you want.
+You could cut them into squares or triangles, or use a cookie cutter of whatever shape you want.
 Be creative.

 6. Check if the oil is ready.
 It is ready when bubbles form around a wooden spoon.
 You could also cut a tiny piece of the dough and drop it to test its readiness.